reecemcd/ts-deserializer/README.md

 `Deserializable` is an interface that requires a `deserialize(obj: any): any` method.
 It provides a recommended pattern for deserializing classes.

-This class can also be implemented without the use of ts-deserializable decorators and will still be compatible with classes that do.
+This class can also be implemented without the use of ts-deserializers and will still be compatible with classes that do.

 ```Typescript
 class User implements Deserializable<User> {